arnecoomans/camping.cmns.nl/readme.md

 Stop the development server and set up a proper hosting environment.
 I reccomend using gunicorn with supervisord and nginx.
 - https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-22-04#testing-gunicorn-s-ability-to-serve-the-project

+## Configuration
+### ALLOW_UNAUTHENTICATED_READ_COMMENTS
+Set to True to allow unauthenticated users to see public comments
+### ALLOW_UNAUTHENTICATED_SEE_OVERVIEW_MAP
+Set to True to allow unauthenticated users to the the map view of search results
+### DEPARTURE_CENTER
+Locations are sorted by straight-line distance to a single location.
+Select a ideal starting point for your use-case.

 ## About the Application